art-abdulwadud/django-phonelands/README.md

 }
 ```

 So far, whenever you run the server, there's always an error message warning you that you have unapplied migrations right?.
-To fix that, stop the server and run this
+To fix that, quit the server and run this

 ```
 python manage.py migrate
 ```

 Migrations in Django generate changes you make to your models (adding a field, deleting a model, etc.) into your database schema.